 Earning Potential: The industry offers a variety of opportunities.
 You may even be able to find some of the highest-paying jobs in Canada that don't require a degree.
 Those who are just starting out in entry-level helper or labourer positions report wages beginning at $13 per hour.
 But as experience is gained, those wages can climb to $32 per hour and higher.
-If you opt for a more specialized career, like an electrician or construction manager, your hourly wage could start around $15 to $20 and reach up to $58 an hour and higher as you build your experience.4
+If you opt for a more specialized career, like an electrician or construction manager, your hourly wage could start around $16 to $24 and reach up to $60.58 or higher as you build your experience.1

 Career Possibilities: From putting pipe into the ground to building roads to installing electrical systems, the career possibilities in the sector are plentiful and varied.
 Here are some of the careers that you can consider:

-It is possible to obtain a good-paying job in architectural and engineering services without becoming an architect or civil engineer, which can involve many years of schooling.
+Canada is home to more than 52,820 business establishments in this sector.2 And it's possible to obtain a good-paying job in architectural and engineering services without becoming an architect or civil engineer, which can involve many years of schooling.
 In fact, as a cost-control measure, architectural and engineering firms tend to focus on hiring technicians and other support professionals to assist engineers and architects.

-Earning Potential: By earning a certificate or diploma in the field in less than a year, you can go after positions—like architectural or civil engineering technician—that pay anywhere from $24.04 to $60.75 per hour and more.
-In the architectural and engineering services industry, the average median pay reported among drafters, technicians, and technologists is $38.50 per hour.
+Earning Potential: By earning a certificate or diploma in the field in less than a year, you can go after positions—like architectural or civil engineering technician—that pay anywhere from $15 to $45 per hour or more.
+The median pay for drafters, technicians, and technologists is $25 per hour.

 Career Possibilities: Completing an architecture, engineering, or drafting certificate or diploma program could prepare you for careers such as the ones listed below: